You want smart political talk without the meltdowns?

 It really is.

-I actually think we are probably the two most outspoken people in the country on this, and that is that we are watching Chinese nationals uh in droves buying up thousands and thousands and thousands of acres of our farmland, our ranch land, and land near military installations.
+Now, one issue that you have paid attention to, and I've been paying a lot of attention to, I actually think we are probably the two most outspoken people in the country on this, and that is that we are watching Chinese nationals in droves buying up thousands and thousands and thousands of acres of our farmland, our ranch land, and land near military installations.

-You were on TV last night and I said, Well, it'd be nice if I could invest money in China if I ever wanted to and go over there and buy their farmland and land near their military installations, which we know they would never allow under any circumstances.
+You were on TV last night, and I said, well, it'd be nice if I could invest money in China if I ever wanted to and go over there and buy their farmland and land near their military installations, which we know they would never allow under any circumstances.

 Not that I would want it.